-#2 John Gessner
+#2 Allister MacKinnon

-#3 Ryan Sutton
+#3 Mark DeGross

-#4 Kevin Klemmer
+#4 Kyle Staples

-#5 Ted Hawkins
+#5 Sam Verderico

 - u.
 Backdating Suzuki SV650 connecting rods: ALLOWED.

 - v.
 OEM manufactured kit harness allowed for Supersport; new kit defined as having OEM part number and available off the shelf from the manufacturer.

 - 7. Supersport classes will be:

 - a.
+500 Supersport

+- Up to 500cc four-stroke multicylinder

+- b.
 600 Supersport

 - I. Up to 600cc four-stroke multi-cylinder

 - II.
 Up to 675cc four-stroke three-cylinder

 - III.
 Up to 850cc four-stroke twins

-- b.
-Supersport twins
+- c.
+650 Supersport twins

 - I. Up to 650cc four-stroke liquid cooled twins

 - II.
 Up to 905cc four-stroke air cooled, two valve twins

-- c.
+- d.
 750 Supersport

 - I. up to 750cc four-stroke multi-cylinder

 - II. up to 1000cc four-stroke twins

-- d.
+- e.
 Open Supersport (unlimited OEM displacement)

-- e.
+- f.
 250 Cup

 - The intent of the 250 Cup class is to provide an inexpensive class for Novice and Expert racers.
 Novice racers may enter the 250 Cup class in lieu of the Novice class.
 Any Novice racer entered in the 250 Cup class forfeits their right to enter the Novice class for that specific weekend.

 - II.
-250 Cup is open to all 200-250cc four stroke single and twin cylinder motorcycles, liquid or air cooled and will run under Supersport rules (Section P) with the exception of:
+250 Cup is open to all 200-300cc four stroke single and twin cylinder motorcycles, liquid or air cooled and will run under Supersport rules (Section P) with the exception of:

+- (1) Over 250cc motorcycles: no fuel system or exhaust modifications allowed.

-- (1) No engine modifications allowed
+- (2) No engine modifications allowed

-- (2) Street legal pump gas only (87-93 octane) designed to be run in street legal vehicles
+- (3) Street legal pump gas only (87-93 octane) designed to be run in street legal vehicles

-- (3) Stock unmodified airbox must remain installed.
+- (4) Stock unmodified airbox must remain installed.
 Snorkel may be removed

-- (4) Removal of the kickstand mounting tab from frame on 2008 and newer Kawasaki 250R is required
+- (5) Removal of the kickstand mounting tab from frame on 2008 and newer Kawasaki 250R is required

-- (5) CDI/Igniter may be replaced
+- (6) CDI/Igniter may be replaced (except for motorcycles over 250cc)

-- (6) Pre-2007 motorcycles ONLY:
+- (7) Pre-2007 motorcycles ONLY:

 - (a) No bodywork restrictions

 - (b) Wheels may be replaced without restriction provided they do not weigh less than OEM

-- (7) No 'Quick-shifter' devices allowed
+- (8) No 'Quick-shifter' devices allowed

 - III.
 All other Supersport rules apply, including the statement "If the rulebook does not specifically allow the modification, then it is not allowed.

-- 8. All turbocharged machines that are otherwise qualified to compete in supersport class events must run in the OPEN supersport class, regardless of engine displacement.
+- All turbocharged machines that are otherwise qualified to compete in supersport class events must run in the OPEN supersport class, regardless of engine displacement.

-- 9. Unless specifically allowed in Section P, no other part modifications, replacements, additions, or deletions are allowed.
-IF THE RULEBOOK

-DOES NOT SPECIFICALLY ALLOW THE MODIFICATION, THEN IT IS NOT ALLOWED.
+9. Unless specifically allowed in Section P, no other part modifications, replacements, additions, or deletions are allowed.
+IF THE RULEBOOK DOES NOT SPECIFICALLY ALLOW THE MODIFICATION, THEN IT IS NOT ALLOWED.